silverstee1/gekkoboot-builds/README.md

 gekkoboot will attempt to load DOLs from the following locations in order:
 - USB Gecko in Card Slot B
+- SD Gecko in Card Slot B
 - USB Gecko in Card Slot A
-- IDE-EXI SLOT A
+- SD Gecko in Card Slot A
-- IDE-EXI SLOT B
-- M.2 Loader
 - SD2SP2
-- SD Gecko in Card Slot B
-- SD Gecko in Card Slot A
-- SD in SP1

 You can use button shortcuts to keep alternate software on quick access.
 When loading from an SD card, gekkoboot will look for and load different filenames